 Activity #2: How has your learning changed your “way of being?”

 Reflecting on your knowledge and your practice thus far, who are you becoming in the context of everything that you are learning?
-What do you wish to embody as you grow in your understanding and practice of health?
+What do you wish to embody as you grow in your understanding and practice of your topic of inquiry?

 Module 3: Knowing